opendesk/smartdesk/specs/furniture_identity_spec.md

 - There is no common form for these identifiers to help guarantee their uniqueness, thus there is no guarantee of their uniqueness, rather it is the responsibility of their the naming authority to choose a strategy that suits their needs.
 - A unique identifier MAY be a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) something like this `de305d54-75b4-431b-adb2-eb6b9e546014`
 - A unique identifer MAY be short and human readable e.g. `pauls-desk`
-- A unique name MAY contain a representation of information about the nature of the object it names e.g. `pauls-desk` or `dsk-paul` but this information MUST NOT be relied on expected to carry semantic significance.
+- A unique name MAY contain a representation of information about the nature of the object it names e.g. `pauls-desk` or `dsk-paul` but this information SHOULD NOT be relied on expected to carry semantic significance.

 ### Type names